flatironinstitute/inferelator/Tutorial.md

 ## Acquire necessary data for network inference in a different organism

-Obtain expression data and save it as a TSV file of [Genes x Samples]
+Obtain expression data and save it as a TSV file of [Samples x Genes] (Other file formats are also possible; AnnData h5 `.h5ad` files are recommended for large or sparse data)

 Obtain prior interaction data between TFs and target genes and save it as a TSV file of [Genes x TFs]